Huevos-y-Bacon/lambda-functions/ec2/README.md

 ## lambda_timebasedebssnapshotcleanup.yaml

-Spin up this template in your environment so you dont have to worry about configuring permissions and the trigger.
+Spin up this CloudFormation template in your environment so you dont have to worry about configuring permissions and the trigger.

 ## lambda_timebasedebssnapshotcleanup.py